Anglican ministry: Deacons

-Since the English Reformation, deacons have been the lowest order of clergy in the Anglican Communion and the Church of England: the minor orders (which only came to be clearly defined at the Council of Trent) having been removed from the hierarchy.
+Since the English Reformation, deacons have been the lowest order of clergy in the Anglican Communion and the Church of England: the minor orders having been removed from the hierarchy.

 The role of the deacon is described in the ordination rite.
 “Deacons are called to work with the Bishop and the priests with whom they serve as heralds of Christ’s kingdom.”
 They are called to “proclaim the gospel in word and deed, as agents of God’s purposes of love.”
 Deacons are called to “share in the pastoral ministry of the Church and in leading God’s people in worship”, “They assist in administering the sacraments; they distribute communion and minister to the sick and housebound.”

 Although deacons are fully members of the clergy (they wear clerical collars and are styled the Reverend), they are not permitted to preside at the Eucharist, bless people, or absolve sins.
 As these ministries were, and in many ways still are, essential in the life of the church, deacons are usually ordained priests after about a year in the diaconate — they are transitional deacons.
 The term is somewhat misleading since the order is never superseded — all priests are also deacons and occasionally act in this role in worship.
 Most deacons serve as assistant curates in parish churches, a ministry that usually continues into their ordination to the priesthood.
 Some deacons serve as minor canons in cathedrals or as assistant chaplains in a wide range of non-parochial ministry.

 The responsibilities of deacons involve assisting at worship - particularly setting up the altar for the Eucharist and reading the Gospel.
 They are also accorded responsibility for pastoral care and community outreach, in keeping with their traditional role of manifesting the church in the world.

 So-called vocational deacons are individuals ordained with the intent of staying in the order rather than seeking the priesthood.
 Such deacons often have secular careers.
 In these cases, the vocational deacon has the same responsibilities as their transitional colleagues but without the element of apprenticeship.
 Many vocational deacons have careers in the social services, where they can manifest their particular ministry of care and outreach.

 Since different member churches of the Anglican Communion have different policies on the ordination of women, there are some churches (such as the Anglican Church of the Southern Cone) and some dioceses (such as Sydney) in which women may be ordained deacons but not priests or bishops.